1. notice

 • Can be divided into multiple sentences, so that it is convenient to add/remove properties to get different structs

 looks like the set of natural numbers , so should we assume a new hierarchy again?
-Then for , continue to use the object construct rule … Although it is indeed possible to abstractly define and subsequent things, of specific natural numbers is needed, and also requires an infinite set hierarchy, a potentially infinite input, in the sense of recursive descent (perhaps the definition of should be part of the input), but the language rules of recursive descent are finite
+Then for , continue to use the object construct rule … (Will this result in infinite language rule?)

-language is potentially infinite, and so is hierarchy-order-of-set language.
+language is potentially infinite, and so is hierarchy-order-of-Type language.
 Of course most of programming language is potentially infinite

 [universal-type]